thejayray/thejayray.github.io/README.md

----
-title: About
-permalink: /about/
-categories:
-    - meta
----

 ## MicroEngineered, a Microblog for [Engineered Eloquence](https://engineeredeloquence.com)

 I'm still learning...
 You can also find the author at these places, though not actively: